codingforeveryone/READMEs/JavaScript/hoisting.md

 var a
 ```

-The assignment (the value) to our variable ‘a’, which is ‘I like’, is not going to be put in memory during the creation phase,
-instead, for the time being, it will be assigned the value ‘undefined’.
-Then, during the execution phase, as the JavaScript goes
-through your code line by line, is when these assignments happen so it gets assigned the value ‘I like’, when it hits line 6.
+The assignment (the value) to our variable ‘a’, which is ‘I like’, is not going to be put in memory during the creation phase.
+Instead, for the time being, it will be assigned the value ‘undefined’.
+Then, during the execution phase, when these assignments happen, as the JavaScript engine goes through your code line by line it gets assigned the value ‘I like’, when it hits line 6.

+###Implications

 All this means that when the execution phase is run after the creation phase, when the JavaScript engine hits the line with our
 function call ‘swear()’ on line 1, because the function is already in memory in its entirety, it can execute it and we get ‘damn’
 console.logged.
 However, when it hits the second line that console.logs ‘a’, at this point ‘a’ is still assigned the value of
-‘undefined’, because it assigns it the value ‘I like’ on the last line where we haven’t got yet.
+‘undefined’, because it assigns it the value ‘I like’ on the last line, which we haven’t got to yet.
 So what gets console.logged is
 ‘undefined’.

 And that is also why you can’t make a call to function expressions before function expressions in your code.
 For example: